Yashwantrao Thorat: Sambhaji's Side

 In 1717 Yashwantrao left Shahu and join Sambhaji II due to political reason.
 Sambhaji welcome him with the title of Senakhaskhel and give him the area of 9 lakh income as jagir in the Bijapur territory.

 Battle of Panhala

 When Shahu ordered Balaji Vishwanath to marched against Sambhaji II in 1719 due to Sambhaji's aggression in his territory.
 Balaji first marched towards Ashta and captured it.
 The Ashta was under Yashwantrao's control.
 At that time Yashwantrao was in Bijapur territory.
 When he know about Balaji he marched towards him.
-The army of Balaji and Yashwantrao came infront of each other near Apti.
+The army of Balaji and Yashwantrao came in front of each other near Apti.
 At last the battle of Panhala was fought between Balaji and Yashwantrao near fort of Panhala.
 In the battle Yashwantrao was injured by a spear and after a while he died in it.
 Balaji's troops retreat after a month.
 After the death of Yashwantrao in the battle, his wife Godabai perform 'Sati'.
 Sambhaji II made a samadhi mandir of Yashwantrao and his wife near the battle field of Panhala.